dib-lab/dibsi/CarpentryConWest.md

 - Discussions about our new **Spanish curriculum**
 - An introduction to **Binder** as an instructional tool and a hackyfest to *binderize* repositories
 - On-boarding and **mentorship** opportunities to help new and experienced instructors connect and become familiar with Carpentries curriculum
+- **Check-out opportunities** for new instructors!
+Attendance will be counted as your Discussion session requirement, and we will also offer Demo opportunities for anyone who needs it!
 - **Un-conference** style activities proposed by attendees

+It’s also worth noting that we still have room at our Carpentries Instructor Training (with Anelda and Sher!) on June 25-26, and will be running a variety of Carpentries workshops on June 27-28.
+See [DIBSI 2018](http://ivory.idyll.org/dibsi/) for more details!

 ## Contibute your ideas!

 Want to organize a meet-up or activity?
 We’re happy to facilitate!
 File an issue in our planning repo: [https://github.com/dib-lab/CarpentryConWest18](https://github.com/dib-lab/CarpentryConWest18)!
 Or, contact us at dibsi.training@gmail.com.
 We can help to arrange space and connect you with collaborators to start the planning process.

 ## How to sign up!